Jesus' Parables for Disciples

 The Royal Law: "Love your neighbor as yourself" (James 2:8)

 The evil speaker takes upon himself the role of deciding which laws to apply to himself, and which to the accused.
 "There is only one Lawgiver and Judge," James says.
-"But who are you to judge your neighbor" (4:12).16
+"But who are you to judge your neighbor" (James 4:12).68

-Q4.
-(4:11-12) In what way does bad-mouthing a neighbor cause you to be a judge of the law?
-Why is it tempting to bad-mouth others, do you think?
+neighbor cause you to be a judge of the law?
+Why do you think it is so tempting

 Father, forgive the selfishness that is at the root of so many of my sins, and please help me to replace selfishness with humility and voluntary submission to you.
 Thank you for your grace and patience.
 Help me not to presume upon them.
 In Jesus' name, I pray.
 Amen.

 "When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures."
-(James 4:3)
+(James 4:3, NIV)

 "You adulterous people, don't you know that friendship with the world is hatred toward God?
 Anyone who chooses to be a friend of the world becomes an enemy of God."
-(James 4:4)
+(James 4:4, NIV)

 'God opposes the proud